 The cheapest accommodation in ‘Eua is Taina’s Place, where you’ll pay 27 TOP ($12) for a dorm bed, or 60 TOP ($27) for a double.
 It isn’t as well reviewed as the Hideaway, but if you’re on a tight budget, it’s your best option.

 Ha’apai: I booked Matafonua Lodge (112 USD a night) because it had some of the best reviews out of all the guesthouses in Tonga, and it was one of the best travel decisions I’ve ever made.
-I fell so hard for this gorgeous spot that I’m already planning on taking Dave there later this year.
+I fell so hard for this gorgeous spot that I’m already planning on taking my partner there later this year.
 This might just be my favourite place on the planet.
 The staff were wonderful, the food was fantastic, the beach was one of the best I’ve ever stepped foot on, and the travellers that stayed there were all amazing.
 You can swim with whales in high season, there’s kiteboarding and diving available, and the views were just the best.
 The only downside?
 It was a lot of money for a tiny hut on the beach, but the views and beach made it all feel worth it.
 Oh man, if you’re going to Tonga, I so recommend staying at Matafonua.
 In case you can’t tell, I’m totally obsessed with this spot.
 I want to return every year!

 The cheapest accommodation in Ha’apai is Taiana’s Resort, which is 30 TOP ($13) a night for a single fale, or 50 TOP ($22) for a double.
 It has great reviews, too.